 - That people who stop too early fail to fulfill their full creative potential.
 Research proves you should keep going.

 So, when you think you’ll never create something as good again – you’re wrong.
-Don’t quit now, keep going and be prolific because your best work is yet to come – always.
+Don’t quit now.
+Persistence pays.
+Keep going and be prolific because your best work is yet to come – always.

 *De Dreu, C. K. W., Baas, M., & Nijstad, B. A. (2008).
 Hedonic tone and activation level in the mood-creativity link: Toward a dual pathway to creativity model.
 Journal of Personality and Social Psychology, 94(5), 739-756.